misiektoja/spotify_monitor/docs/usage.md

 <a id="automatic-playback-of-listened-tracks-in-the-spotify-client"></a>
 ## Automatic Playback of Listened Tracks in the Spotify Client

-If you want the tool to automatically play the tracks listened to by the user in your local Spotify client:
+To play reported tracks in your local Spotify client:

 - set `TRACK_SONGS` to `True`
 - or use the `-g` flag